-Undergraduate Program - Undergraduates Who Want to do Research
+Undergraduate Program - Undergraduate Research Coursework

 Undergraduate students who are engaged in research projects supervised by faculty may wish to substitute hours of CSC 499 (Independent Research in Computer Science) for a Computer Science Restricted Elective or Other Restricted Elective.